If you're experiencing issues with iTunes for Windows and have Windows 10, try downloading iTunes from the Microsoft Store instead.

-If iTunes for Windows Vista or later won't open, stops responding, or unexpectedly quits, follow the steps below to resolve the issue.
+If iTunes for Windows 7 or later won't open, stops responding, or unexpectedly quits, follow the steps below to resolve the issue.

-- If you have issues installing iTunes, or iTunes fails to open and you see an Error 7 or Error 2 alert message, learn what to do if you can't install or update iTunes for Windows.
+- If you have issues installing iTunes, or iTunes fails to open and you see an Error 2 alert message, learn what to do.

-- If the issue only occurs when an iOS device is connected, learn what to do if iTunes become unresponsive when you connect an iPhone, iPad, or iPod touch.
+- If the issue only occurs when an iOS device is connected, learn what to do if iTunes becomes unresponsive when you connect an iPhone, iPad, or iPod touch.

 Disconnect your computer from the Internet